volatilityfoundation/volatility3/doc/source/vol2to3.rst

 included a stacker automagic to emulate the most common feature of Volatility 2, automatically stacking address spaces (now translation layers) on top of each other.

+By default the automagic chosen to be run are determined based on the plugin requested, so that linux plugins get linux specific automagic and windows plugins get windows specific automagic.
+This should reduce unnecessarily searching for linux kernels in a windows image, for example.
+At the moment this is not user configurableS.

 Searching and Scanning
 ----------------------
 Scanning is very similar to scanning in Volatility 2, a scanner object (such as a